Daniel-W-Innes/-SYSC3110-Project/docs/Design Decisions.md

 More information can be found in the following document.

+## Primary Differences With Regards to Milestone 2

+* Added a graph-based solution that gives hint to the user when requested, as well as undo/redo functionality.

 ## Introduction
 The design of the program revolves around the MVC pattern.
 The MVC design used resembles an archery target, in the following sense.